-- Education: Degree in Mechanical Engineering from the Centro Federal de Educação Tecnológica Celso Suckow da Fonseca (CEFET) in 1981.
-Post-graduate degree in Administration and Marketing from Fundação Getúlio Vargas.
+• Education: Bachelor's degree in Mechanical Engineering from the Centro Federal de Educação Tecnológica Celso Suckow da Fonseca (CEFET) in 1981.
+Graduate degree in Administration and Marketing from Fundação Getúlio Vargas.
 MBA from Insper.
-Extension courses at JUSE Japan, Kellogg USA and Insead France. - Experience: He started his career at Gerdau in 1985 in the Engineering area at the Açonorte Mill with operations throughout the Brazilian Northeast and in 1995 he was promoted to Executive Manager at the Cearense Mill.
-In 2001, he was appointed Executive Manager of the Barão de Cocais Mill and, in 2005, he was responsible for the Divinópolis Mill.
-In the following year, he was promoted to Executive Director Gerdau Minas Gerais, coordinating the units of Barão de Cocais, Divinópolis and Contagem.
-Between 2007 and 2009, he served as Supply Director for Long Steel Brazil ("GAB"), until he was invited to assume the position of Industrial Director for Special Steel Brazil ("GSB").
-In 2013 he was appointed Engineering Director for GAB and GSB Operations, from 2014 to 2016 he has served as Corporate Director for the Industrial, Engineering and HSE areas and, from 2017 to 2019 was the Industrial Director of the Ouro Branco Mill.
+Extension courses at JUSE Japan, Kellogg USA and Insead France.

+• Experience: He started his career at Gerdau in 1985 in the Engineering area at the Açonorte Mill with operations throughout the Brazilian Northeast.
+Participated as Executive Manager at the Cearense Mill (1995/2001); Executive Manager of the Barão de Cocais Mill (2001/2005); Executive Manager of the Divinópolis Mill (2005/2006); Executive Director Gerdau Minas Gerais, coordinating the units of Barão de Cocais, Divinópolis and Contagem (2006/2007); Supply Director for Long Steel Brazil (2007/2009); Industrial Director for Special Steel Brazil - GSB (2013); Corporate Director for the Industrial, Engineering and HSE areas (2014/2017); Industrial Director of the Ouro Branco Mill (2017/2019).
 Currently he is the Global Industrial Corporate Director.